 Risks arising from holding financial instruments are inherent in the fund's activities, and are managed through a process of ongoing identification, measurement and monitoring.
-The fund is exposed to credit risk, market risk, and liquidity risk.
+The fund is exposed to credit risk, market risk, profit share rate risk and liquidity risk.

-Financial instruments of the fund comprise investments in quoted equity securities and short term fixed income securities for the purpose of generating a return on the investment made by unitholders, in addition to cash at bank and other financial instruments such as receivables and payables, which arise directly from its operations.
+Financial instruments of the fund comprise investments in trading securities, Mudharabah saving deposits and Wakala agreements for the purpose of generating a return on the investment made by unit holders, in addition to cash at bank and other financial instruments such as receivables and payables, which arise directly from its operations.

 The fund manager is responsible for identifying and controlling the risk that arise from these financial instruments.
-The fund manager agrees policies for managing each of the risks identified below.
+The fund manager agrees on policies for managing each of the risks identified below.

-The risks are measured using a method that reflects the expected impact on the statement of profit or loss and other comprehensive income and statement of financial position of the Fund from reasonably possible changes in the relevant risk variables.
+The risks are measured using a method that reflects the expected impact on the statement of profit or loss and other comprehensive income and statement of financial position of the fund from reasonably possible changes in the relevant risk variables.
 Information about these risk exposures at the reporting date, measured on this basis, is disclosed below.